tc39/notes/meetings/2019-06/june-4.md

 BCE: Forcing sharing can be good.
 Some exciting stuff in node is that we've been integrating Inspector from chrome, as an example.
 Other thing is worst case scenario is you have a nodejs URL and a web URL.

-MS: or tools namespace
+MLS: or tools namespace

 DE: I think I actually wanted to say the opposite.
 True some APIs are analogous like web workers, other APIs are trying to be compatible, including with tests.

-MS:: we don't want to bifurcate or a flea market of different implementations of the same thing, it's going to require coordination.
+MLS:: we don't want to bifurcate or a flea market of different implementations of the same thing, it's going to require coordination.

 DD: Reasonable, but concerned about moving into common modules, for example storage?

-MS: only thing is underlying tech of indexdb.
+MLS: only thing is underlying tech of indexdb.
 Workers and indexdb are not part of JavaScript.
 Think of tc53 like watch does it make sense to convey to a developer that they can use a js:kv-storage in an environment where they can't.

 DD: Don't think web developers have a mental model of what is JS.
 Some people think setTimeout is in the JS spec.
 Some JS impls don't implement portions of the spec like Intl.

-MS: this goes back to the thing we handwave right now: how do you coordinate those domains.
+MLS: this goes back to the thing we handwave right now: how do you coordinate those domains.

 DD: Google's perspective is that js and the web share one namespace.

-MS: why is it fine to have node have separate namespace and not other?
+MLS: why is it fine to have node have separate namespace and not other?

 DD: It's up to the hosts to express that.
 Node.js should express that if that's what they want.

-MS: As part of an implementer of a web team I disagree with that.
+MLS: As part of an implementer of a web team I disagree with that.

 DD: It can be more convenient for us to make developers choose whether the web team or the JS team wrote the functionality.
 But they should not need to; they just use the available APIs.

-MS: It's not who put it in there, it's what it does.
+MLS: It's not who put it in there, it's what it does.

-MS: namespace should convey to the user what technology is in a module and where they can use it.
+MLS: namespace should convey to the user what technology is in a module and where they can use it.
 I'm talking from a core language perspective, not TC39 perspective.

 DD: Expressing that need of coordination is required

 DE: really like the idea of coordinating.
 One thing we could start with is a GH repository where we can cross reference to different proposals about shared namespace.
 We could put the different things we're thinking about for the shared namespace.
 It's easy to point out some of the issues but things are improving over time.
 Other standards are becoming more open and more collaborative.

-MS: we have to have an online repo of what's in what namespace.
+MLS: we have to have an online repo of what's in what namespace.

 DE: started a list like that a while a go but (missed).
 Believe it's going to be more subtle than "other environments" or "it's not core JS".
 Non-tc39 things that are in other envs.
 Sometimes JS environment that it's really hard to deny it's a JS env.
 E.g cloud flare workers, yes it's not compliant but it can run a lot of programs.
 We can use this shared namespace extensively.

-MS: trying to understand the point you're trying to make.
+MLS: trying to understand the point you're trying to make.

 DE: just an example how complicated (missed).
 Overall it seems that we're sort of in agreement that we'd have a namespace like not everything is specified only by TC39 and we need coordination.

-MS: Need to figure out what goes in what namespace.
+MLS: Need to figure out what goes in what namespace.
 We have no idea how JS will be used, so no clues what those domains or namespaces will be.
 Need to be able to evolve, add more prefix.

-MS: we have no idea of JS is going to be used in the future.
+MLS: we have no idea of JS is going to be used in the future.
 Don't want to preclude that we have a list of what those domains are going to be.
 We have to be able to evolve and add more prefixes and domains.

 DE: would be pretty skeptical of intl as a separate namespace.
 Not that big, it seems a bit weird.
 If we put intl in separate namespace then we get to 6 different namespaces.

 DD: when trying to evaluate this proposal it seems we need to figure this out before this can move to stage 2.

-MS: I do believe its required to have discussions with other stakeholders.
+MLS: I do believe its required to have discussions with other stakeholders.

 AHN: It seems like it's going to be a (missed) model.
 Who's really responsible ?
 Is this the browser, the engine, etc.?
 Also curious why these specific namespaces?
 That mental model is not immediately obvious to everyone why there are certain things that can only be e.g. in node runtime.

-MS: totally agree with the first thing you talked about.
+MLS: totally agree with the first thing you talked about.
 Is our current spec structure the right place to document where things belong.
 Yes we need new governance model for that and disseminate information.
 As far as examples, those are just examples.
 Only thing is that I think we should have a "js" namespace.
 It's the only one that from my point of view I can feel confident about.
 Does that answer your question?

 AHN: Yes.

 MM: Concerned about what you meant, for example "the js: shared across web standards bodies".
 We must be guardians of what is the language.
 If we create new namespaces that other people have governance over, then we abdicate governance over our language.

-MS: I generally agree with you, I think we can delegate some of that process but ultimately for core language we need to be involved and say yes.
+MLS: I generally agree with you, I think we can delegate some of that process but ultimately for core language we need to be involved and say yes.
 I think that other standard bodies could propose some new library that would be part of the core language and follow our process.

-MS: It could be another technical subcommittee.
+MLS: It could be another technical subcommittee.

 MM: That's fine.

-MS: That's explicitly why I want multiple namespaces, so we don't just have Global Object all over again.
+MLS: That's explicitly why I want multiple namespaces, so we don't just have Global Object all over again.
 Do agree with governance model, it could be very different from what it is right now.
 Is the process the same?
 It could be a sub-committee or a (missed).

 AKI: Do we agree that this needs a governance approach?